 Once you have selected and hired your remote workers, share the project details and let them know what is expected from the team as a whole and from every individual employee.
 Remote workers who have a clear picture of what needs to be done and what is expected of them can better plan their time.

-We will dwell on this in more detail in a bit, but the gist of it is that clear project requirements and goals lead to cost reductions and make communication between the team more effective.
+We will dwell on this in more detail in a bit, but the gist of it is that clear project requirements and goals lead to cost reductions and make interpersonal communication more effective.

 Define project expectations